Amazing Day Trip to Lamma Island (Hong Kong)

 • Central to Sok Kwu Wan (30-40mins) – Timetable

-If you get caught out by timings, you can wait for the next ferry.
+If you miss the ferry to Yung Shue Wan, you can easily wait for the next.
 Central is within walking distance, so you can wander there to pass the time.
-Alternatively, since both ferry terminals are next to each other, you can follow this Lamma Island itinerary in reverse.
+Alternatively, you can follow this Lamma Island itinerary in reverse and start from the south instead.

 ferry to Lamma Island

-Which port should you go to on Lamma Island?
+Which port to arrive at on Lamma Island?

-You can get a ferry to either end of Lamma Island – Yung Shue Wan (in the north) or Sok Kwu Wan (in the south).
+You can take a ferry to either end of Lamma Island – Yung Shue Wan (in the north) or Sok Kwu Wan (in the south).
 I recommend arriving at Yung Shue Wan.

-The risk of following the route in this direction is that fewer ferries run from Sok Kwu Wan to Central.
+The main risk of following the Lamma Island route from north to south, is that fewer ferries run from Sok Kwu Wan to Central.
 This means there’s a higher chance of you waiting for a while.
 But that’s why you have the timetables anyway!

 Yung Shue Wan